 - 1 ¼ cup (295 ml) whole milk

 - Place the diced strawberries in a large bowl.
 Sprinkle ¼ cup of sugar over them and allow them to sit for 15-20 minutes, until the strawberries have begun to release their juices.
-Mash about ⅓ of the berries if you’d like a nice pink end product.
+Mash about one third of the berries if you’d like a nice pink hue.

 - Meanwhile, pour 1 cup of cream into a large saucepan set over medium heat and add the remaining sugar, salt and vanilla bean paste.
 Warm the mixture just until the sugar dissolves, then remove the saucepan from the heat and whisk in the remaining cream and milk.